-“The aggregate exposure of a lender to all borrowers at any point of time, across all P2Ps, shall be subject to a cap of 10,00,000/- with a need to provide net worth certificate for investing above ₹10,00,000.”
+“The aggregate exposure of a lender to all borrowers at any point of time, across all P2Ps, shall be subject to a cap of 50,00,000/- with a need to provide net worth certificate for investing above ₹10,00,000.”

 “not provide or arrange any credit enhancement or credit guarantee”.

-The guidelines have emphasized on transparency during the activity of lending and borrowing.
-NBFC-P2P are required to disclose personal identity, required loan amount, interest rate and credit score, T&C of loan, likely returns, fees and taxes.
+The guidelines have emphasized transparency during the activity of lending and borrowing.
+NBFC-P2P are required to disclose the personal identity, required loan amount, interest rate and credit score, T&C of loan, likely returns, fees, and taxes.

 “An NBFC-P2P shall be required to disclose the following: (i) to the lender